Jamie Zelazny

 Profile

-Dr. Zelazny has over 38 years of psychiatric nursing experience in clinical and research settings.
-She is an early career investigator whose research is focused on the use of technology to identify and manage suicidal thoughts and behavior in youth.
+Dr. Zelazny has nearly 40 years of psychiatric nursing experience in clinical and research settings.
+Her research is focused on the use of technology to identify and manage suicidal thoughts and behavior in youth.
 She is the principal investigator of a R21 funded by the National Institute of Mental Health (NIMH) entitled “Social Media as a Predictor of Proximal Risk in Youth Suicide Attempt”, which collects objective and subjective social media data to identify proximal predictors of risk in youth suicide attempters.
-She also serves as PI of a R34 titled “Geospatial and Ecological momentary assessment Technology and Activity Engagement (GET ActivE), which an NIMH funded grant within the NIMH funded P50 “Enhancing Triage and Utilization for Depression and Emergent Suicidality (ETUDES) Center.
-GET ActivE aims to develop a behavioral activation app informed by mobile sensing data and facilitated by a health coach to increase activities designed to improve mood in a racially diverse sample of at-risk adolescents.
+She also serves as PI of a R34 titled “Geospatial and Ecological momentary assessment Technology and Activity Engagement (GET ActivE), a treatment development grant within the NIMH funded P50 “Enhancing Triage and Utilization for Depression and Emergent Suicidality (ETUDES) Center.
+GET ActivE aims to develop a behavioral activation app informed by mobile sensing data and facilitated by a health coach to increase activities designed to improve mood in a sample of at-risk adolescents.
 Dr. Zelazny also serves as co-PI on the ETUDES Methods Core study combining mobile sensing and social media data for the prediction of fluctuations in suicide risk in adolescents.

-Dr. Zelazny is the recipient of the American Psychiatric Nurses Association (APNA) 2024 Award for Excellence in Research and Scholarship.
+Dr. Zelazny was the recipient of the American Psychiatric Nurses Association (APNA) 2024 Award for Excellence in Research and Scholarship.

 Teaching

 Dr. Zelazny teaches the undergraduate didactic course NUR1060: Nursing Care of Clients with Psychiatric Mental Health Problems.
-She was the recipient of the Dean’s Distinguished Teaching Award in July 2023.
+She was the recipient of the 2023 Dean’s Distinguished Teaching Award.

 Service

-Dr. Zelazny is a Vice Chair at the University of Pittsburgh Institutional Review Board.
-She is a member of the APNA, where she serves as Chair of the Child and Adolescent Steering Committee, a member of the Research and Scholarship Steering Committee, the Scholarly Review Committee, the Awards and Recognition Committee, as a Research Grant Reviewer, and a Poster Judge.
-She is also the Chair of APNA’s Youth Suicide Prevention Position Paper Workgroup.
-In the past, she has served in leadership positions for Sigma Theta Tau, Eta Chapter and on the Board of Directors for Allegheny Health Choices.
+Dr. Zelazny is an active member of the American Psychiatric Nurses Association (APNA), where she serves as Chair of the Child and Adolescent Steering Committee, a member of the Research and Scholarship Steering Committee, the Scholarly Review Committee, the Awards and Recognition Committee, as a Research Grant Reviewer, and a Poster Judge.
+She chaired the APNA’s Workgroup and led the creation of Youth Suicide Prevention Position Paper In the past, she has served in leadership positions for Sigma Theta Tau, Eta Chapter and on the Board of Directors for Allegheny Health Choices.